agentydragon/agentydragon.github.io/posts/2016-11-01-october-summary.markdown

 Doing quick research
 ==

-I have never worked on organizing a big event before, or doing anything entrepreurial-like or product-like.
+I have never worked on organizing a big event before, or did anything entrepreurial-like or product-like.

 One tool I have never used before, but that I'm starting to really enjoy using,